couchbase/docs-operator/demo.md

 secret "cb-user-auth" created
 ```

-Now we can use the user secret to securely create a couchbase rbac user using a kubernetes job:
+Now we can use the user secret to securely create a Couchbase rbac user using a Kubernetes job:

 ```console
 $ kubectl create -f https://packages.couchbase.com/kubernetes/beta/couchbase-cli-create-user.yaml